oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 # Migration from Verrazzano Auth proxy to OAuth2 Proxy

 ### Version: v0.0.1-draft
-This document explains how to migrate from the Verrazzano Auth proxy to the [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy).
+This document explains how to migrate from the Verrazzano Auth Proxy to the [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) in a system that was set up using Verrazzano.
+The OAuth2 Proxy implements the OAuth 2.0 PKCE protocol using Keycloak as the identity provider.
+After following all the steps outlined in this document, the Verrazzano Auth Proxy will no longer be used and will be removed from the system.

 ## Summary of steps
 1. Prepare for installation of OAuth2 Proxy.